 21. VMware Health Analyzer

 VMware Health Analyzer(vHA) is one of the most useful VMware tools for optimization purposes.
 It can be used for inspecting your virtual machine environments effortlessly and increasing productivity.
-The tool employs a variety of standard practices to determine the health of your virtual machines and reduces system downtimes by a considerable margin.
+The tool employs a variety of standard practices to determine your virtual machines’ health and reduces system downtimes by a considerable margin.
 If you’re a professional VMware engineer working in enterprise-grade products, you may want to check this software.

 Features of VMware Health Analyzer